THE BEST MOVIES OF 2019 (so far)

 ATZ Scores - Art - 8; Alina - 8

 Max, Lucas and Thor and best friends in sixth grade who ditch school for an epic adventure involving a lost drone, stolen drugs, and a boy-girl kissing party.
-Produced by Seth Rogen from a screenplay by Gene Stupnitsky & Lee Eisenberg (The Office, Bad Teacher) and directed by Stupnitsky, Good Boys premiered at this year’s SXSW.
+Produced by Seth Rogen from a screenplay by Gene Stupnitsky & Lee Eisenberg (The Office, Bad Teacher) and directed by Stupnitsky, Good Boys premiered at this year’s SXSW and later went on to debut at #1 during its opening weekend.

 A thoroughly bizarre satire of suburbia and conformity, Greener Grass is a highly stylized, highly mannered and highly uncomfortable comedy in the mold of a John Waters or Yorgos Lanthimos film.
 Co-written and co-directed by Jocelyn DeBoer and Dawn Luebbe, this delightfully weird feature was acquired by IFC Midnight for distribution.